JonathonMifsud/BatchArtemisSRAMiner/README.md

 https://www.biostars.org/p/325010/
 https://www.ibm.com/aspera/connect/

-Optional:
-Add the commands to your path
-`nano ~/.bashrc`
-Add the line:
-`export PATH="/project/YOURROOT/YOURPROJECT/scripts/:$PATH"`

-Make sure to change the variable names!

-Then to load it: `source ~/.bashrc`

 Each general task you want to run is associated with a .sh (shell) and .pbs script.
 The .sh script works as a wrapper, passing parameters and variables to the .pbs script.
 After setting up, you usually don't need to edit the .pbs script.

 If you are unsure about what variables/files need to be passed to a script, refer to the .sh script.